NavidMKZ/attention-based-face-classifier/README.md

 # Face Recognition with CBAM and ArcFace

-This project implements a deep learning model for face recognition using Convolutional Neural Networks (CNN), CBAM (Convolutional Block Attention Module), and ArcFace for face classification.
+This project implements a deep learning model for face classification using Convolutional Neural Networks (CNN), CBAM (Convolutional Block Attention Module), and ArcFace for face classification.
 The model achieves 100% accuracy on the given dataset for classifying faces.

 ## Dataset